Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Main result

+so that our upper bound is not improvable by more than a small constant factor. \end{corollary}

-We can compare the above corollary to the discussion at the beginning of Section 3 of \citet{de2007pseudo}, where the authors show that when $(S_t)_{t \geq 0}$ and $(V_t)_{t \geq 0}$ satisfy certain assumptions based on finiteness of $p$th moments, one has
+We can compare the above corollary to the discussion at the beginning of Section 3 of \citet{victor2009theory}, where the authors show that when $(S_t)_{t \geq 0}$ and $(V_t)_{t \geq 0}$ satisfy certain assumptions based on finiteness of $p$th moments, one has

-where the constant masked by the ``Big-Oh'' notation maybe be random.
-Our bound is more precise than their bound in that (a) we obtain an explicit constant in our asymptotic bound, (b) the bound recovers the LIL in the case $d = 1$ (see the earlier discussed Corollary~\ref{cor:lil_scalar}), and (c) our bound elicits explicit dependence on the ambient dimension $d$.
+Our bound is more precise than their bound in that (a) we obtain an explicit constant in our asymptotic bound, (b) the bound exactly recovers the LIL in the case $d = 1$ (see the earlier discussed Corollary~\ref{cor:lil_scalar}), and (c) our bound elicits explicit dependence on the ambient dimension $d$.

 The remaining question is if the above law of the iterated logarithm is tight.
 As aforementioned, \citet{de2007pseudo} show the existence of a two-dimensional process satisfying $\|V_t^{-1/2}S_t\| \sim \log\kappa(V_t)$ almost surely.
 We first describe this example, and then show how to extend it to higher dimensions.
 In particular, we will construct a process that attains the same rate as the upper bound presented in our Corollary~\ref{cor:lil_vec}, up to a small, absolute constant.
 We start by describing the example of \citet{de2007pseudo}.